latexgloves/Al-Murray/README.md

 english, and can be broadcast to.
 The chat module is inaccessible at this time due to it not being finished, and in its current state allowing for attacks to the firebase.

+# Most recent updates:
+* Made each cell clearer in the Profile module
+* Started work on open channels, app now authenticates with chat login.
+> Only user able to log into chat is admin

 # Todo and known issues

 ## Todo: